cwqt/stageup/apps/frontend/README.md

 These commands will generate boilerplate TS, SCSS & HTML files for the component or service.

-- "--project=frontend adds these files within "apps/frontend"
+- `--project=frontend` adds these files within *'apps/frontend'*
-- "--module=app.module" automatically adds to the "app.module.ts" file rather than the "ui-lib.module.ts" file.
-This just saves you having to go to the file and import it yoursel (e.g. 'import { component } from "component-path')
+- `--module=app.module` automatically adds to the *'app.module.ts'* file rather than the *'ui-lib.module.ts'* file.
+This just saves you having to go to the file and import it yoursel (e.g. `import { component } from "component-path`)

 ## **nginx**

-'nginx.conf.template' contains configurations for a webserver.
+'nginx.conf.template' contains configurations for webserver.
 The variable `API_HOST` needs to be set to the hostname of backend URL to forward api requests to, e.g. `backend-su-193-uuid-nw.a.run.app`